Surgery for benign prostatic hyperplasia: General prospects of surgery success

 The success of surgery for benign prostatic hyperplasia (BPH) – as measured by a significant reduction of lower urinary tract symptoms (LUTS) – strongly depends on a reliable (unequivocal) pre-surgery diagnosis of bladder outlet obstruction (BOO).
 A pre-surgery diagnosis of other LUTS only, such as overactive bladder (OAB) with or without urinary incontinence predicts little or no success after surgery.

 If BOO is present or not can be determined by reliable non-invasive tests, such as the Penile cuff test (PCT).
 In this test, first published in 1997, a software-steered inflatable cuff (similar as in a blood pressure meter) is placed around the penis to measure the pressure of urinary flow.
-By applying this methode, a study of 2013 showed that 94% of the patients with the pre-surgery test result "Obstruction" had a successful surgery outcome.
+By applying this method, a study of 2013 showed that 94% of the patients with the pre-surgery test result "Obstruction" had a successful surgery outcome.
 In contrast, 70% of the patients with the pre-surgery test result "No Obstruction" had a non-successful surgery outcome.